awslabs/damo/README.md

 What does the version number means?
 -----------------------------------

-Nothing at all, but larger version number means it is released more recently.
+Nothing at all but indicate which version is more fresh.
+Higher version number means it is more recently released.

 Will `pip3 install damo` install latest version of `damo`?